long-war-2/lwotc/README.md

  7. When the build has finished, launch XCOM 2 WOTC and select both X2WOTCCommunityHighlander and LongWarOfTheChosen mods

-**Note** The game is not playable right now.
-It builds and runs, but there are many game-breaking bugs, so it won't be fun.
-For example, you won't be able to complete some missions, which will effectively ruin the campaign as you can only continue by aborting.

 ## Contributing

 Contributions are welcome.
 If you just want to raise issues, please do so [on GitHub](https://github.com/pledbrook/lwotc/issues),